kmcgregor123456/CVNRimagingCore/README.md

+ATTENTION: April 24, 2018, pano, ralpha and lens will be at MAXIMUM capacity until 2:30PM.
+Apologies for the inconvenience.

 This public repository tracks *IT and operations* (i.e., not science) for the Neuroimaging Core @ Atlanta VA CVNR / Emory University Department of Neurology.

 Until project portfolio management is implemented elsewhere, this repo centralizes our non-sensitive ops content:
   - issue tracking
   - system documentation for workstations, servers, and VMs
   - budgeting and forecasting